silinternational/ecs-agent-monitor/README.md

 pasting in the S3 URL to that package, or by [building your own package](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) from the source.

+Make sure the package contains redis.
+Use `pip install -r requirements.txt path/to/package`

 ## IAM Policy
 You will need to create an new IAM role for this Lambda function to assume, in order that it may have the necessary permission to access ECS clusters,